-With over 200,000 installed spindle drives, KEB has earned a reputation as the worldwide spindle drive leader.
-This post describes some of the reasons KEB is preferred by our CNC, woodworking, and robotic customers.
+With over 500,000 installed spindle drives, KEB has earned a reputation as the worldwide spindle drive leader.
+This post describes why our CNC, woodworking, and robotics customers prefer KEB.

 Spindle Motor Control

-KEB drives can run both induction and permanent magnet spindle motors through the adjustment of a drive parameter.
-KEB’s robust motor control algorithms mean it can run a variety of different motor designs from all major spindle motor manufacturers.
+Adjusting a drive parameter allows KEB drives to run induction and permanent magnet spindle motors.
+KEB’s robust motor control algorithms mean it can run various motor designs from all major spindle motor manufacturers.
 Basic applications can utilize V/Hz control.
 The advantage of V/Hz is its simplicity and ease of commissioning.

 Closed-loop applications can be solved using KEB’s dual-channel encoder interface.
 Many feedback formats are supported, including Incremental TTL/HTL, Resolver, EnDAT 2.1/2.2, Hiperface, etc. Tool change and orientation functions can be programmed in the drive.
 This possibly allows the PLC or controller to be removed from the system.

 Closed-loop drives offer the additional feature of torque limits.
-Different sets can be programmed which allows a number of different torque limits to be set to match the motor operating characteristic – ensuring that the motor does not become overloaded.
+Different sets can be programmed, allowing several different torque limits to match the motor operating characteristic, ensuring the motor does not become overloaded.

 Newer drive platforms like the S6 feature a fast current control loop of 62.5µs.
-This provides excellent spindle motor performance and, ultimately, a better final product.
+This provides excellent spindle motor performance and a better final product.

 KEB drives are offered in switching frequencies up to 16kHZ with output frequencies up to 1667 Hz for high-speed applications.
-This allows motor speeds in excess of 100,000 rpm while keeping motor noise and heating to a minimum.
+This allows motor speeds over 100,000 rpm while minimizing motor noise and heating.

 KEB drives are offered in sizes from fractional horsepower up to 1000 Hp.
 For 3-phase installations, 230VAC and 460VAC voltage classes are available.
 Additionally, a single-phase 230VAC variant is offered.

 Ethernet On Board

-Although KEB drives support a variety of different communication protocols like Ethernet/IP, Powerlink, and Profinet – we have standardized on EtherCAT.
+Although KEB drives support various communication protocols like Ethernet/IP, Powerlink, and Profinet – we have standardized on EtherCAT.
 EtherCAT communication offers excellent real-time performance, is an open technology with many vendors and members, and offers tremendous value for its performance.